 University of Louisville Libraries Interlibrary Loan Departments reserve the right to deny interlibrary loan privileges to any patron who abuses the service.

 Please return the item by the due date.
 University of Louisville Libraries Interlibrary Loan Departments send overdue notices, however these are a courtesy provided by the department.
 Patrons are responsible for their materials even if no notices are received.

-For Ekstrom Library users, patrons with overdue interlibrary loan items will have both their interlibrary loan borrowing privileges and their library privileges suspended until the overdue item is returned.
+For Ekstrom Library users, patrons need to contact ILL staff if they will need their item for longer than the stipulated loan period.
+The ILL staff will work with the patron to accommodate their needs.
+However, if an ILL item is over one month overdue, and the patron has not contacted the ILL staff, we will request a replacement invoice.
+The patron will need to pay the replacement invoice to reinstate their ILL privileges.
+Patrons with overdue interlibrary loan items will have both their interlibrary loan borrowing privileges and their library privileges suspended until the overdue item is returned.
 A bursar block will also be placed on student accounts.

 Damaged and Lost Items

 Patrons are responsible for all fees incurred for lost or damaged items.